A few games people play when it’s time to set goals:

 Suppose we want a particular error rate to be 0%, and it’s at 50% right now.
 Half of the time, we do a thing and something screws up.

 It’s likely that we can find small, reversible changes that brings that error rate down from 50%.
 Just ask the people who do it every day, they can tell you what to fix.
 Listen to them, do what they suggest.
-And, you know, this is where a lot of projects are.
+This is where a lot of projects are.

-• What amount of pain, damage, loss, is an organization willing to produce because reducing it any further is not “worth it”?
+- What amount of pain, damage, loss, is an organization willing to actively produce in its regular workings?

-Play this game, set goals at the theoretical limit, and eventually you’ll find out what the organization will tolerate.
+Play this game, set goals at the theoretical limit, and eventually you’ll find out what the organization and its toleration really is.